jfdm/jfdm.github.io/post/2015-07-05-idris-compiling.md

 When Idris desugars the list notation it cannot work out immediately from the immediate context what type of list it should use.
 The use of `unwords` is not enough for Idris to look at the function arguments and discern that it should be the `List` type.
-It would be nice if the Idris desugaring fairy could say: 'Hey Buddy, I see you are using some type of list, and that you are passing it as an argument to a function that expects the `List` type.
-I'll try desugar to that first.'
+It would be nice if the Idris desugaring fairy could say:

+>Hey Buddy, I see you are using some type of list, and that you are
+>passing it as an argument to a function that expects the `List
+>String` type.
+I'll try desugar to that first.

 Instead Idris elaborates on all the possible list types to work out which one to use.
 All these checks require effort and will always add to the compilation time.
 For minor examples, the overhead is minimal but if Idris has to disambiguate many many many many times then this will increase compilation time.